Registration BACK TO TOP

 Adding a photo after registering

-Go to My Account and sign in using the details from your confirmation email.
+If you would like your photo on your pass, go to My Account and sign in using the details from your confirmation email.
 Select ‘Edit Registration’, select ‘WMG2017 PARTICIPANTS' (at the end of the page), select ‘Next’ (at the end of the page), scroll down to ‘ACCREDITATION PHOTOGRAPH’ and you’ll be able to upload a photo or capture using a webcam.
-When adding a photo, please do your best to ensure that it’s in the style of a passport photo (head and shoulders and ideally with a white background).
+When adding a photo, please do your best to ensure that it’s in the style of a passport photo (head and shoulders and ideally with a pale background).
 Feel free to smile!
 Tips on what makes a good photo can be found here.

 Once complete, click ‘Next’, and ‘Next’ again on every page (yes, we know this is painful sorry!) until you get to the last page where you can select ‘Finish’ (bottom right), and the next page where you can select ‘Exit’.
 Phew - all done!

-As per the Participation Terms and Conditions, if you withdraw from the Games as a whole after registration, you’ll need to notify WMG2017 in writing of your intention to withdraw.
+As per the Participation Terms and Conditions, if you withdraw from the Games as a whole after registration, you’ll need to email WMG2017 with your intention to withdraw.
 You will be entitled to refunds on the following basis;

 - prior to 30 September 2016, you will be entitled to a refund of 75% of the Entry Fee